anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The request header MUST set the Content-Type field to `application/json`.

 Upon receiving a valid tPVR, the pledge MUST reply with the PVR artifact in the body of a 200 OK response.
-The response header MUST have the Content-Type field set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.
+The Content-Type field header of the response MUST be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

-TODO: Confirm that the media type goes into the HTTP response Content-Type header, not some JSON member inside the artifact (was unclear).

 If the pledge is unable to create the PVR, it SHOULD respond with an HTTP error code.
 The following client error responses MAY be used:

 * 400 Bad Request: if the pledge detected an error in the format of the request, e.g. missing field, wrong data types, etc. or if the request is not valid JSON even though the PVR media type was set to `application/json`.

-* 403 Forbidden: if the pledge detected that one or more security parameters from the trigger message to create the PVR were not valid.

-TODO: There is even a note that the pledge cannot validate any security parameters at this point (in particular the originally given LDevID (Reg) cert).
-When is 403 really a choice?

 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.